ton-community/ton-docs/docs/learn/glossary.md

 ### Decentralization

 **Decentralization** — one of the main tenets behind TON and other blockchains.
-Without decentralization, Web3 would be impossible to achieve; therefore, every element of the TON ecosystem revolves around maximizing decentralization.
+Without decentralization, Web3 would be impossible to achieve; therefore, every element of the TON Ecosystem revolves around maximizing decentralization.

 ### DeFi